UnaryPlus/owenbechtel.com/blog/tour-of-inv/index.md

 ### Functors

 There is a forgetful functor U taking an object of **Inv** to its underlying set.
 U has a left adjoint F, as well as a right adjoint Cof.
-For any set X, F(X) is the object whose underlying set is X ⊔ X and whose involution swaps the two copies of X. Dually, Cof(X) is the object whose underlying set is X × X, and whose involution swaps the two coordinates in each pair.
+For any set X, F(X) is the object whose underlying set is X&nbsp;⊔&nbsp;X and whose involution swaps the two copies of X. Dually, Cof(X) is the object whose underlying set is X&nbsp;×&nbsp;X, and whose involution swaps the two coordinates in each pair.

 There are three other functors worth mentioning:
-* Tr : **Set** → **Inv** takes a set X to the pair (X, id<sub>X</sub>): the trivial involution on X.
+* Tr : **Set** → **Inv** takes a set X to the pair (X,&nbsp;id<sub>X</sub>): the trivial involution on X.
 * Fix : **Inv** → **Set** takes an involution to its set of fixed points.
 (This functor is well-defined because morphisms in **Inv** always map fixed points to fixed points.)
 * Quot : **Inv** → **Set** takes an involution to its set of orbits.
 (This is well-defined because morphisms in **Inv** map inverses to inverses.)

 Suppose A ∈ **Inv** and X ∈ **Set**.
 Morphisms from A to Tr(X) correspond to functions from Quot(A) to X, because each orbit in A must map to exactly one point of Tr(X).
-Also, morphisms from Tr(X) to A correspond to functions from X to Fix(A), since every point of Tr(X) is a fixed point, and must therefore map to a fixed point in A. So there is a double adjunction Quot ⊣ Tr ⊣ Fix.
+Also, morphisms from Tr(X) to A correspond to functions from X to Fix(A), since every point of Tr(X) is a fixed point, and must therefore map to a fixed point in A. So there is a double adjunction Quot&nbsp;⊣&nbsp;Tr&nbsp;⊣&nbsp;Fix.

 The functors defined so far satisfy the following identities: